 Internal links are links within the website or links that point to another page on the same website.
-Table of contents (TOCs) is like lists where you go to one section and then return to the top of the article to select another heading with its list of subtopics.
+A table of content (TOCs) is like a list where you go to one section and then return to the top of the article to select another heading with its list of subtopics.

 Both of these aspects are critical, and new bloggers should not overlook them!
 This article will discuss the importance of internal links, the table of contents, and best practices!
 Let’s get started.